mikmagni/PCR-GLOBWB-RF/README.md

 ## Python module
 The python module is used to extract raw data into homogeneous .csv files. \
-For fast installation / update of necessary modules I recommend creating a conda environment that uses the mamba package manager.
+For fast installation / update of necessary modules I recommend creating a conda environment that includes the mamba package manager.
 - Extraction of GRDC discharge, either daily or monthly (from .txt)
 - Extraction of PCR-GLOBWB upstream averaged parameters (from data/allpoints_catchAttr.csv into stationLatLon.csv)
 - Extraction of PCR-GLOBWB upstream averaged meteo input and state variables (from .netCDF).